benlue/soar/README.md

 + Unlike most ORM solutions, you have complete control of how SQL is generated and applied.

-+ You can name a SQL command or even formulate it into a file.
-You can later use that SQL by just referring its name.
++ You can name a SQL statement or even formulate it into a file.
+You can later use that SQL statement by just referring its name.

++ A simple way to access multiple databases within an application.

 + Composing the SQL WHERE clause inside programs is so tedious and error-prone.
-Is there a tool to dynamically generate a SQL command based on query conditions?
+Is there a tool to dynamically generate SQL statements based on query conditions?

 So, here comes SOAR.